shanicanikad/capstone/README.md

 And finally, when directed to the "Covid Tracking" tab, the user will be redirected to the 'Covid Tracking' page where he or she can view the projected Covid-19 tracking data in the United States from the beginning of this year.

-On each separate page, there are three tabs that the user can click on: "Update", "Delete", and "Create".
+On each separate page, there are three tabs that the user can click on: "Update", "Delete", and "Add a Product".

 "Update" will allow the user to update information such as updating the average efficiency of a product in the products section.

 "Delete" will allow the user to delete information that is no longer relevent like data on the 'Covid Tracking' page that occurred pre-Covid.

-Finally, 'Create' allows the user to create new information because as we know, our information about Covid is forever changing!
+Finally, "Add a Product" allows the user to create new information because as we know, our information about Covid is forever changing!

 At the bottom of the main page, there is a "Subscibe" button and next to the button is a form that the user can enter their email address.
 When the user clicks the "Subscribe" button, an alert will pop up on the screen saying, "Thanks for Subscribing!"